 If you are looking for an easy introduction to Vietnamese cooking then our Vietnamese Beef Salad is a great place to start.
-We have marinated beef fillets in classic Vietnamese flavours of fish sauce, lime juice, sugar, garlic and chillies, then added some crunchy vegetables and peanuts and tossed everything in a nuoc cham dressing
+We have marinated beef fillets in the classic Vietnamese flavours of fish sauce, lime juice, sugar, garlic and chillies, then added some crunchy vegetables and peanuts and tossed everything in a nuoc cham dressing

-There is nothing complicated about this salad, all it takes is an easy marinade, a few veggies, aromatic herbs and a super delicious dressing to tie it all together.
+There is nothing complicated about this salad; all it takes is an easy marinade, a few veggies, aromatic herbs and a super delicious dressing to tie it all together.

 You Will Need

-- Some noodle such as vermicelli or rice noodles to make it even more filling.
+Consider Adding...
+Some noodles such as vermicelli or rice noodles to make it even more filling.
+Cherry tomatoes or red capsicum/peppers for added sweetness and colour.
+Dried shallots or dried anchovies for added flavour and crunch.

-How To Make It
+How to Make It

-Place the beef in a container add the marinade ingredients and season with some sea salt and cracked back pepper, then toss to coat.
+Place the beef fillet in a small bowl or container, mix up the marinade, pour it over the fillet, season with some sea salt and cracked back pepper, then toss to coat.Â

 Preheat a non-stick, frypan on medium to high heat.

-In the meantime remove the hard-core, any damaged leaves and the thick outer leaves from your cabbage, separate the leaves and wash them gently under cold running water.
+Separate the leaves and wash them gently under cold running water.
 Shake to remove excess water and pat dry.
-Then shred finely using a sharp chef’s knife.

 Rinse the herbs under cold running water, shake and pat dry and then roughly chop.

-Place all the vegetables, herbs, cooked beef and peanuts in a large mixing bowl, pour over the dressing and toss well to combine.
+Place all the vegetables, herbs, cooked beef and peanuts in a large mixing bowl, pour over the dressing.Â

-Taste and if you feel it needs it, season with some sea salt and cracked black pepper.
+Toss until well to combined, taste and if you feel it needs it, season with some sea salt and cracked black pepper.Â

 Arrange in a salad bowl and keep chilled until ready to serve.

-Can you make Vietnamese Beef Salad Ahead?
+Can You Make Vietnamese Beef Salad Ahead?

 - This is a great salad to make several hours in advance as the flavours will meld together for an even tastier salad.